 Once registered, your previous medical records are retrieved from your previous doctor; this is so that we can have a full and meaningful medical record.

-The area in highlighted in the middle of the map is the main practice area.
+The area in the middle of the interactive map (highlighted in green) below is the main Practice boundary area.

-Patients who are registered in the main practice area but have moved to the outer limits area can continue to be registered as a patient at Blackthorn Health Centre.
-However, any new patients living in the outer limits area will not be able to register at the practice.
+Patients who are already registered in the main Practice area but have moved to the outer boundary area (highlighted in yellow) can continue to be registered as a patient at Blackthorn Health Centre.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.